Mesosaurus: Description

 Mesosaurus had a long skull that was larger than that of Stereosternum and had longer teeth.
-The teeth are angled outwards, especially those at the tips of the jaws.

-The bones of the postcranial skeleton are thick, having undergone pachyostosis.
-Mesosaurus is unusual among reptiles in that it possesses a cleithrum.
-A cleithrum is a type of dermal bone that overlies the scapula, and is usually found in more primitive bony fish and tetrapods.
+The teeth are angled outwards, especially those at the tips of the jaws.The bones of the postcranial skeleton are thick, having undergone pachyostosis.
+Mesosaurus is unusual among reptiles in that it possesses a cleithrum, usually found in more primitive bony fish and tetrapods.
 The head of the interclavicle of Mesosaurus is triangular, unlike those of other early reptiles, which are diamond-shaped.

+The nostrils were located at the top, allowing the creature to breathe with only the upper side of its head breaking the surface, in a similar manner to a modern crocodile.